 - Most live a full year, emerging from pupa stages in the spring, building nests, laying eggs and then dying in the fall.
 Their offspring will emerge next year to continue the cycle.

-Digger bees and wasps are not desirable pests for several reasons.
+Digger wasps are not desirable pests for several reasons.

 - Most people fear their presence.
 Although they usually will leave you alone if you don’t bother them, nests pose a hazard when built in play areas of the yard.

 - Infestations will start small and rapidly grow.
 If you have a nest or two, expect to have several more in the next year.
-This will quickly grow out of control if left alone to develop.
+This will quickly grow out of control if left alone to develop and eventually render the yard unusable.

 - Nest sights will become unsightly.
 It is not uncommon for thousands of holes to be created within a few thousand square feet.